cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 individual person, and hence requiring strong protection and/or data anonymization mechanisms.

-With strong modeling capability provided by the digital twin network, very limited real data (if at all) will be needed to achieve similar or even higher level of data-driven intelligent analysis.
+With strong modeling capability provided by the network digital twin, very limited real data (if at all) will be needed to achieve similar or even higher level of data-driven intelligent analysis.
 This way, a lower demand of sensitive data will permit to satisfy privacy